-If you don’t use eggs every day, it’s easy to be left wondering if that carton is still good.
-Not to mention those dishes that require only egg whites, or yolks.
-Do eggs go bad, and how long do they keep in the refrigerator once separated?
+If you don’t use eggs that often, it’s easy to be left wondering if that carton is still good.
+Especially if you only buy eggs every few weeks.
+Do eggs go bad?

 Image used under Creative Commons from John Loo

 While eggs don’t always sit in the refrigerated section of the supermarket, you should store them in the fridge.
 And that’s true for eggs in pretty much all forms, including raw eggs, whites, yolks, hard-boiled eggs, and egg dishes like scrambled eggs or a frittata.
 And if you want to store the eggs for a prolonged period, choose a place in the back corner of the fridge instead of the door.

 When it comes to whole raw eggs in shells, that is eggs that you buy in the supermarket or at the farmer’s market, just put the carton into the refrigerator, and you’re done.
 Nothing fancy here.

 If you’ve cracked more eggs than you need at a time, just pour them in an airtight container and refrigerate.
 Same thing with egg whites or yolks that you got leftover from a dish.

 When it comes to hard-boiled eggs, use an airtight container or a freezer bag.
 You can peel the eggs for short term storage, but if you plan on keeping them around for more than a few days, leave them with their shells on.
 For a few tricks when it comes to hard-boiled egg, check out our article about them.

 For dishes like scrambles and frittatas, they also need to be wrapped tightly.
 So while scrambled eggs fit just fine into an airtight container, frittatas usually don’t.
 If that’s the case, wrap it with aluminum foil or plastic wrap.
 A proper cover ensures the dish doesn’t dry out that fast and doesn’t pick up any smells from the fridge.